Club Procedures

 • Pre-landing

-• Open gates wide - When pulling the aircraft out of the hanger, make sure the gates are open wider than the plane.
-Don't let someone else open the gate or pull the plane out.
+• Open hangar door until it stops (make sure there are no vechicles park in front before opening) - When pulling the aircraft out of the hanger, make sure the door is completely up.
+Don't let someone else open the door or pull the plane out.

 • Check oil - Maintain proper oil levels and record any oil used in the tachometer sheet.
-All hangers are stocked with oil, paper towels, funnels and washing fluids.
+The Aircraft must be on the level with approximately 5 inches showing on the front strut.
+The hangar is stocked with oil, paper towels, funnels and washing fluids.
+Be sure to use the proper oil for the season.

-• Preheat engine - If outside temperatures get to near freezing and below, do preheat aircraft engines.
-Most of our planes have a built in electric heater for this purpose.
+• Preheat engine - If outside temperatures get to near freezing and below, do preheat aircraft engine.
+Our plane has a built in electric heater for this purpose.
 Plug the heater in 20-30 minutes before engine start up.
 We also have a conventional propane fired pre-heater.
-Ask the maintenance officer in the event you need it.
+Ask members if you need assitance in the event you need it.
+Note: Do not leave the heater on over nite.
+This will cause condensation within the engine.

 • Check weights and balances - Be aware of weight and balance limitations for the aircraft you are using.

 • Know the POH - Read and know what's in your pilots operating handbook.
-Consider getting one of your own for the plane(s) you fly.
+Consider purchasing one of your own to use when you fly.

 • Follow standard aircraft "securing plane" procedure - perform the standard steps outlined in the POH for securing the aircraft